Late S Corp Election

 Tax Returns

-You can prepare your own individual tax return as well… but the benefit WCG preparing both individual and business tax returns is that can we slide things around depending on income limitations, phaseouts, alternative minimum tax (AMT), Section 199A deduction optimization, pass-through entity tax deductions (PTET), etc. Having our arms around both worlds can yield some good tax savings!
+You can prepare your own individual tax return as well… but the benefit of WCG preparing both individual and business tax returns is that we can slide things around depending on income limitations, phaseouts, Section 199A deduction optimization, pass-through entity tax deductions (PTET), etc. Having our arms around both worlds can create real tax savings!

 Note: An individual tax return is what the IRS calls Form 1040 and refers to the entity filing the tax return (you, the individual, are the entity).
 However, a married couple are deemed to be one entity for the sake of an individual tax return.
 So, when we say we will prepare your individual tax return, it is meant to include your spouse in a jointly filed happy happy joy joy tax return.